 As well as the traditional petrol engine car, it comes in an electric model that won't cost the earth.
 Unfortunately, it does cost a bit more than the petrol model.
 Electric cars are still not the cheapest option just yet - although they may prove to be the better investment in the long term.

 The Toyota Aygo is another nice little city car that's affordable, safe, and fairly cheap to run.
 A nice easy drive with a compact look and size.
 Another popular choice for new drivers.

 The cheapest car in the Toyota range, it still has all the usual features you'd expect - air-con, driver assistance, media functions and displays.
 As with many things, choosing the right look and style comes down to personal preference.

-Speaking of style and personal taste, another car that's been popular in recent years is the Fiat 500.
+Speaking of style and personal taste, another we think makes the list of best used cars for first time drivers is the Fiat 500.
 This stylish little Italian model is a little more expensive than the others but its size and ease of driving make it impossible to leave out.
 Plus, let's not forget that style might just be a consideration for the younger driver.

 Despite its undeniable kerb appeal, it's still practical enough to be a sane choice for a manageable, easy drive.
 It's also comfy, spacious and has all the usual gadgets you'd expect to see.
 This flashy little statement car received a surprising 4* Euro NCAP safety rating, which is not bad at all!

 The Renault Clio is another small car that ranks high for practicality.
 It's maybe not as stylish as the Fiat 500, or as cutesy as the Hyundai i10, but what it lacks in Va Va Voom, it makes up for in reliability.